juangamella/causal-chamber/hardware/README.md

 Here you can find the resources to build the wind tunnel and light tunnel described in the original [paper](https://arxiv.org/pdf/2404.11341.pdf).

-**Note**: We are still working on the blueprints, electronics diagrams and component lists for the chamber prototypes described in the paper.
+**Note**: We are still working on documenting the blueprints, electronics diagrams and component lists.
 Please check again soon or shoot us (Juan) an email!

 ## Disclaimer